lesaint/lesaint.github.io/damapping/library/presentation.md

  - damapping
 ---

+* Table of Contents
+{:toc}

 # The bean mapping library

-The DAMapping's bean mapping library provides utility methods, class and patterns to help write all those recurrent, technical, bean mapping code: null and default value handling, primitive <-> Object mappings, enum mapping, collection mapping, etc...
+The DAMapping's bean mapping library provides utility methods, class and patterns to help write all those recurrent, technical, bean mapping code: null and default value handling, Object to primitives mappings, enum mapping, collection mapping, etc...

-The library exposes meaningfully named classes and methods, leveraging the readability of [method chaining](http://en.wikipedia.org/wiki/Method_chaining) and [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) coding styles.

 ## anybody can use it, anywhere